What Is an Aircon Refrigerant Top Up?

 Pricing factors: R32 is more expensive than both R22 and R410A, and its mildly flammable classification requires additional safety precautions during handling.
 Top up costs range from $80 for a minor refill to $200 for a major recharge.

-Signs Your Aircon Needs a Gas Top Up
+Signs Your Aircon Needs a Refrigerant Recharge

 Recognising the symptoms of low refrigerant early allows you to address the issue before it leads to more serious and expensive problems.
 Here are the telltale signs: